How to Create a Strong A/B Testing Hypothesis?

 - High-level goals mapping: You must keep yourself acquainted with company-wide goals in order to construct robust tests.
 You need to ensure that the tests you are conducting are backed by data.
 They will provide you with the insights that would help grow your business.

 - Documentation: This is a very crucial step.
 Make it a habit to document all of the tests that you run.
-This will not only serve as a reference for future tests but also can be utilized as a forum wherein marketers can share the context for the tests conducted so far.
+This will serve as a reference for future tests and can be utilized as a forum wherein marketers can share the context for the tests conducted so far.